Ta1sty/Bachelorarbeit/VulkanProject/VulkanProject/README.txt

 This Project is part of the Markus Halls Bachelor's thesis Traversal Shaderes on Current GPUs This application is responsible for rendering the scenes to test the Traversal shader performance.

-Huge thanks to Christopher Peters with his vulkan toy renderer https://momentsingraphics.de/ToyRendererOverview.html
+Huge thanks to Christoph Peters with his vulkan toy renderer https://momentsingraphics.de/ToyRendererOverview.html

 and also to Vulkan-tutorial.com